-5. Unacceptable Applications
+- 5. Unacceptable Applications.
 After the technical deficiency correction period (as provided in the General Section), the GMC will disapprove applications that it determines are not acceptable for processing.
-Applications from applicants that fall into any of the following categories are ineligible for funding under this NOFA and will not be processed:

-- a.
-An application submitted by an entity that is not an eligible applicant as defined under this PH FSS NOFA or an application that does not comply with the requirements of Sections IV.B., IV.C. and IV.F. of this NOFA. - b.
-An application from an applicant that does not meet the fair housing and civil rights compliance requirements of the General Section of the SuperNOFA. - c.
-An application from an applicant that does not comply with the prohibition against lobbying activities of this NOFA. - d.
-An application from an applicant that has been debarred or otherwise disqualified from providing assistance under the program. - e.
-An application that did not meet the application deadline date and timely receipt requirements as specified in this NOFA and the General Section. - f.
-Applications will not be funded which do not meet the Threshold requirements identified in this NOFA and the General Section.
+Applications from applicants that fall into any of the following categories are ineligible for funding under this NOFA and will not be processed: - a.
+An application submitted by an entity that is not an eligible applicant as defined under this PH FSS NOFA or an application that does not comply with the requirements of Section IV.B., IV.C. and IV.F. of this NOFA.

+b.
+An application from an applicant that does not meet the fair housing and civil rights threshold requirements of the General Section of the SuperNOFA.

+c.
+An application from an applicant that does not comply with the prohibition against lobbying activities of this NOFA.

+d.
+An application from an applicant that has been debarred or otherwise disqualified from providing assistance under the program.

+e.
+An application that did not meet the application deadline date and timely receipt requirements as specified in this NOFA and the General Section.

+f.
+Applications will not be funded that do not meet the threshold requirements identified in this NOFA and the General